 [Warm up] Image processing: Filters and Convolutions

-A convolution is basically a mathematical operation of two functions having the third one as the result.
+A convolution is basically a mathematical operation of two functions, having the third one as the result.
 Convolutions are applied in several fields including image processing and computer vision.

 Image manipulation and convolutions in practice

-Despite the formal definition and all maths behind convolutions for image processing, we can understand it as a relatively simple operation similar but not equal to matrix multiplication.
+Despite the formal definition and all the complicated maths behind convolutions for image processing, we can understand it as a relatively simple operation similar but not equal to matrix multiplication.
 Let’s see two classic examples with a grayscale image:

 Figure 2: Galaxy image before and after equalization